 An early champion of aviation and a traveler who circumnavigated the globe three times, Will Rogers joined Oklahoma aviator Wiley Post on a trip to Alaska in 1935.
 The single-engine plane crashed near the northernmost point of North America.
 Both men died instantly; their deaths were mourned worldwide.

-The family tomb sits in a sunken garden on the 20-acre grounds at the Will Rogers Memorial Museum in Claremore, but the joys and laughter of Will Rogers' 55 years on earth dominate the museum and the frontier ranch.
+The family tomb sits in a sunken garden on the 20-acre grounds at the Will Rogers Memorial Museum in Claremore, but the joys and laughter of Will Rogers' 55 years on earth dominate the museum and the Birthplace Ranch.